(Photo courtesy of NetPS Plant Finder)

 An excellent compact and consistently rounded shrub for low hedges or garden detail; extremely hardy and adaptable to very dry sites, doesn't sucker, takes pruning very well

-Globe Peashrub has yellow pea-like flowers hanging below the branches in mid spring.
-It has dark green foliage throughout the season.
+Globe Peashrub is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has yellow pea-like flowers hanging below the branches in mid spring.
+It has dark green deciduous foliage.
 The round pinnately compound leaves turn buttery yellow in fall.
-The fruit is not ornamentally significant.

 Globe Peashrub is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.